open-forest-observatory/scientific-python-utils/README.md

+# Overview
+The goal of this project is to create reusable functions for spatial operations that occur across mupltiple applications.
+It builds heavily on existings geospatial libraries such as `geopandas` and `geofileops`.

 ## Install
 Because `geofileops` doesn't have a pip option for installation the dependencies are installed using `conda`.
 First create a new environment and activate it.
 ```